LLNL/lbann/applications/segmentation/unet3d/README.md

 * `volume` that is a 3D array in `LBANN_DATATYPE` (such as `float`)
 * `segmentation` that is a 3D array with the same shape and the data type as `volume`

-Run `python3 ./verify_hdf5_dataset.py /path/to/hdf5/files` to check whether the dataset format is appropriate for LBANN.
+Run `python3 ./verify_hdf5_dataset.py /path/to/hdf5/files --key-data volume --key-labels segmentation` to check whether the dataset format is appropriate for LBANN.

 ### How to Train
 Run `python3 ./unet3d.py`.